WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 The accumulated call frequency must add up to 100 or less.
 If it is less than 100, then other call targets that are not listed are responsible for the missing calls.

 Similarly to the compilation order section, not all call sites need to be annotated and not all call targets be listed.
 However, if other call targets are known but not emitted, then the frequency must be below 100 to inform the engine of the missing information.

+### Inlining

+An engine might decide to inline certain call targets based on the previous section, but explicit hints can be added per call target and per function using the following annotations.

+The `metadata.code.inline` section contains instruction level annotations for all affected call sites.
+  * *byte offset* |U32| from the beginning of the function to the wire byte index of the call instruction (this must be a `call`, `call_ref` or a `call_indirect`, otherwise the hint will be ignored)
+  * *hint length* |U32| with value 1
+  * *priority* |U32| between 0 (never inline) and 100 (always inline)

+Engines will always inline calls with a priority of 0 and may inline calls with a priority between 1 and 99 depending on resources, preferring the ones with a higher priority.

+If the *byte offset* is 0, the hint applies to all call sites where the function is the **target**.
+It serves as a shorthand notation unless explicitly overridden. *Note: This should likely be moved to a dedicated section for clearer separation, e.g. `metadata.function.inline` if such a namespace will be supported by custom annotations.*

+In case of conflicting information, an engine should follow the order
+  1. `metadata.code.inline`
+  2. `metadata.code.call_targets`
+with the first matching hint taking priority over following ones.